 Have you ever been told a program will be down for a few hours?
 Most likely, someone is testing the program for weak areas that need patching.
 Patching is when you acquire, test, and install fixes (patches) in software code.
 Oftentimes, Microsoft or others will provide patches to keep their software up-to-date.

-In a healthcare company, a system administrator or HIPAA security officer will usually manage patching.
+In a healthcare company, a system administrator or HIPAA security officer will usually take care of patch management.
 However, it’s not a one-time fix.
 System administrators should regularly scan software, check with vendors that help manage electronic data, and patch any loopholes they find.

 To help you and your team create a culture of security compliance, the HIPAAtrek platform sends automatic reminders about login monitoring, password management, and malicious software.
 Learn more about how HIPAAtrek can help you simplify your HIPAA compliance program.